developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/samples/multibarcode1/index.md

 * **DataWedge cannot be configured for data capture through Profile Manager** when using EMDK-A 6.8 and higher.
 Zebra recommends using the [DataWedge APIs](/datawedge/latest/guide/api/) instead.

 ##Requirements
-* Android Studio on a Mac or Windows PC with Android API 22 (or higher) installed.<br>See [EMDK Setup Guide](/emdk-for-android/7-4/guide/setup) for help.
+* Android Studio on a Mac or Windows PC with Android API 22 (or higher) installed.<br>See [EMDK Setup Guide](../../guide/setup) for help.
 * A supported Zebra Android device (see list above)
-* A scan target with two or more UDI barcodes
+* A scan target with two or more barcodes

 ##Using Sample App